numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-The `aws_cloudfront_origin_access_control` resource defines access control settings for the S3 bucket as an origin.
-I set the `signing_behavior` and `signing_protocol` to **always** and **sigv4,** respectively, to enforce the use of AWS Signature Version 4 for all requests made to the CloudFront distribution.
+The `aws_cloudfront_origin_access_control` resource defines access control settings for the S3 bucket as an origin. we set the `signing_behavior` and `signing_protocol` to **always** and **sigv4,** respectively, to enforce the use of AWS Signature Version 4 for all requests made to the CloudFront distribution.

 ### Step 3: Creating CloudFront Distribution

-Now, I create the CloudFront distribution that will cache and serve the media files stored in the S3 bucket:
+Now, we create the CloudFront distribution that will cache and serve the media files stored in the S3 bucket:

 ```terraform
 data "aws_cloudfront_cache_policy" "cache-optimized" {